segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

     # or
     npm install --save @react-native-async-storage/async-storage
     ```

-    > info ""
-    >If you wish to use your own persistence layer you can use the storePersistor option when initializing the client.
+    To use your own persistence layer you can use the storePersistor option when initializing the client.
 Make sure you always have a persistor (either by having AsyncStorage package installed or by explicitly passing a value), else you might get unexpected side effects like multiple 'Application Installed' events

 4. If you're using iOS, install native modules with: